 The Airport Cafeteria is mainly used by students and staff of Computer Science, Embedded Systems, Microsystems and Sustainable Systems Engineering.
 Located on the premises of the Faculty of Engineering, this cafeteria is the smallest of those in Freiburg.
 Plans are being made to enlarge it, but realizing them will take quite some time.
-Until the renovation happens, the cafeteria here offers two daily specials (one of them is always vegetarian).
+Until the renovation happens, the cafeteria here offers two daily specials.